lucianpls/mod_retile/README.md

   - Optional, defaults to 0, counted from the top of the pyramid, in both files

 **BoundingBox xmin,ymin,xmax,ymax**
-  - Optional, bounding box, defaults to 0 to 1 in both x and y
+  - Optional, WMS style bounding box, defaults to 0 to 1 in both x and y.
+Floating point using decimal dot format, comma separated.

 # Directives only in the reproject configuration file